shekhargulati/52-technologies-in-2016/02-sbt/README.md

 crossScalaVersions := Seq("2.9.1", "2.10.1")
 ```

-Now, when you will use sbt to build the project by default, it will build the project against the Scala version `2.11.1` but, you have an option to use other Scala versions defined in your build script.
+Now, when you will use sbt to build the project by default, it will build the project against the Scala version 2.11.1 but, you have an option to use other Scala versions defined in your build script.

-### Tip 3: Pass options to scala compiler
+### Tip 3: Pass options to Scala compiler

-You can pass options to `scalac` by defining a setting `scalacOptions` as shown below.
+You can pass options to `scalac` by defining a setting `scalacOptions` as shown below:

 ```scala
 scalacOptions ++= Seq("-feature", "-language:_", "-unchecked", "-deprecation", "-encoding", "utf8")